 Medical Director, Heart Failure Clinic,

-Dr. Deborah Meyers joined the Texas Heart Institute and St. Luke’s Episcopal Hospital in June 2012.
+Dr. Deborah Meyers joined the Texas Heart Institute and Baylor St. Luke’s Medical Center in June 2012.
 Dr. Meyers is board certified in general cardiology and in advanced heart failure and transplantation.

 Prior to training in Medicine, Dr. Meyers studied Fine Art & Photography and worked in the area of health care communication.
 In the course of her work in this area she developed a keen interest in systems of health care delivery and has an interest in overcoming the many obstacles that confront patients when they seek help for chronic and complex health conditions.

 Dr. Meyers graduated with honors from the University of California, San Francisco School of Medicine and stayed on to do her internship and junior year of Residency.
 She completed her Senior Residency year and her Cardiology Fellowship at Barnes-Jewish Hospital at Washington University in St. Louis.
 She then completed her Heart Failure & Transplant Fellowship at the University of Queensland in Brisbane Australia.

 After completing her training, Dr. Meyers became the Director of the Queensland Heart Failure and Transplant Program in Brisbane Australia.
 She started the Queensland Mechanical Circulatory Support program in 2005.
 She also started and directed the Queensland “Hospital to Home” Program which is a currently ongoing statewide program aimed at delivering specialized CHF care to remote areas in Australia.